CVCA In-Barn and Load Lots Off Farm Sale Requirements (CVCA Home Raised) Updated January 2, 2022

 Consignors must own the calves from birth for in barn sales (purchased calves cannot be commingled with other CVCA producer’s calves in-barn sales).

 Birth dates recommended.
 Sires for home raised calves need to meet VQA standards.
+Bull registration numbers will need to be provided at time of consigning the cattle or no later than 45 days before the sale.

 First set of shots have to be given after calves are 4 months of age.
 Booster shots including pasteurella shot must be given between 60 days before the sale and 21 days before he sale.